dgentilli/chat-app-mern/README.md

-# Chatbot v02 - MERN with Socket.IO
+# Chat App - MERN with Socket.IO

 ## Summary

-STARTER CODE for a simple Chatbot app, built on MERN stack, using Socket.IO requests to communicate between server and client.
+This is a chat application built on the MERN stack, using Socket.IO requests to communicate between server and client.

 This repo includes SERVER-SIDE code for: